nathankurt/k8s-cert/notes/core-concepts.md

     * `kubectlexec etcd-master –n kube-systemetcdctlget / --prefix –keys-only`

 * ETCD in HA Environment
-  * You will have multiple master nodes in your cluster then you will have multiple ETCD instnaces spread across the master nodes
+  * You will have multiple master nodes in your cluster then you will have multiple ETCD instances spread across the master nodes
   * Set the right parameter `--initial-cluster controller-0=https://${CONTROLLER0_IP}:2380,controller-1=https://${CONTROLLER1_IP}:2380 \`

 ## Kube-API Server

 * When you run a kubectl command, the kubectl is reaching to the kube-apiserver
-  * Kubeapi server authenticates the request and validates it
+  * kube-api server authenticates the request and validates it
   * then retrieves the data from the etcd cluster and responds back with the requested info

 * don't really need to use kubectl. could instead invoke api directly by sending a post request